 To compensate for the risk of defaults, junk bonds have, on average, yielded some 6 percentage points more than comparable Treasury bonds.
 But the spread over Treasurys has fluctuated widely.
 In June 2007, it was at an all-time low of 2.4 percentage points.
 Less than a year and a half later, in November 2008, the spread widened to almost 20 percentage points amid the panic selling of the financial crisis.

-A the end of 2018, the spread stood at 5.3 percentage points, a far wider spread than 12 months earlier and a reflection of growing concern that the economy could slow.
+A the end of June 2019, the spread stood at 4.1 percentage points.
 That spread will provide investors with a modest margin for error, should the default rate pick up.
 Junk bonds also tend to trade more like stocks than bonds, so a tumbling stock market could drag down junk-bond prices.

 While there are some exchange-traded index funds that focus on junk bonds, most junk-bond funds are actively managed mutual funds.
 As you pick among them, pay attention not only to fund costs, but also to the credit quality of the portfolio.
 You can get the necessary information at Morningstar.com.
 A fund that focuses on lower-quality junk bonds will often sport a higher yield.
 But that higher yield may prove to be scant compensation if there’s a flurry of defaults.

 Our Humble Opinion: Junk bonds seem like an unhappy compromise between stocks and bonds.
 How so?
 The time to buy junk is during economic downturns, when concerns about defaults drive up yields.
 Problem is, that’s also the time when you want to buy stocks—and stocks are likely to deliver better returns as markets rebound in anticipation of an economic recovery.